 Assess your ability to read the mind in the eyes.

 When you look someone in the eyes, can you perceive their emotions?
 Can you feel what they are feeling?

 When we look each other in the eyes our brains release oxytocin which increases our level of trust and helps us to connect.

 Do you want to improve your communication skills?
-Make eye contact, sense the feelings and emotions of others, verify your perceptions, in other words… demonstrate empathy.
+Make eye contact, sense the feelings and emotions of others, and verify your perceptions; in other words… demonstrate empathy.

 Do others know you care?
 They will if you seek to understand and demonstrate empathy.

 Become a better communicator.
 Begin by assessing your miscommunication arch-nemesis.
 Find the quiz by clicking the button on the home page.

 “No one cares how much you know until they know how much you care.” ~ Theodore Roosevelt